 How to cut perfect chips

 Firstly, we need to peel the potato.
-Since peeled potato can expose starch, the potato needs to be soaked afterwards.
-Fortunately, this is as easy as soaking potatoes in salty water for 30 minutes, then patting them dry.
+Since peeled potatoes can expose starch, the potato needs to be soaked afterwards.
+Fortunately, this is as easy as soaking potatoes in salty water for 30 minutes to get rid of excess starch, then patting them dry.

 When it comes to cutting chips, size matters.
 Too large, and you risk undercooking your chips.
 Too small, and you could transform them into burnt crisps.
 The perfect chip has a depth and width of about 1cm, and is as long as the potato it’s cut from.
 Start by slicing your potatoes lengthways into layers, before cutting the layers into chips.

 What equipment is best for cutting chips?

 If you’re making chips at home, a good quality chef’s knife of about 8-10 inches will do the trick.
 Whilst its weight is enough to help you cut through large potatoes, it’s also versatile enough to use for more delicate cutting in the kitchen.
 If you’re looking to churn out large quantities of chips, quickly, however, you might just need a chipper machine.

 Is a chipper machine necessary for a chip shop?